penrose/penrose/tutorial/tutorial-p3.md

   none = rgba(0., 0., 0., 0.)
 }
 ```
 This is helpful way and a good practice to organize your constants in an object.
 Here we have some constants that helps with drawing out the vector space.
-Feel free to add more useful constants in here.
+Feel free to add more useful constants in here for your explorations.

-To draw a vector space, we have an origin, x-axis and y-aixs.
+The real fun starts! 🥁 To draw a vector space, we have an origin, x-axis and y-aixs.
 The x-axis and y-axis have each of their center on the origin of the vector space, and extends out to opposing directions.
 It follows that their length is half of the length of vector space (which is a square).

 ```typescript
 scalar axisSize = const.vectorSpaceSize / 2.0